VrajeshPatel20/ChatBotTrainer-CBT/README.md

 # ChatBotTrainer-CBT
-A custom trained chat bot to assist in creating chat bots based on user requirements
+A custom trained chat bot to assist in creating chat bots for user feedback based on llm data.